christhesoul/christhesoul.github.io/index.md

 This is simply about doing less programming by making better decisions.

-You can't make good decisions until you choose from a smorgasbord of solutions.
+You can't make good decisions until you can choose from a smorgasbord of solutions.
 And to assemble such a thing, you need to dive deep into understanding problems.

 # A problem is a difference between things as desired and things as perceived.